tannerpoling/SYNTH_OF_SELF/README.md

 exploring harmony through spatial arrangement.

 **HOW TO USE**
-Required packages: OpenCV 3.0+, audiolazy, numpy
+Required packages: OpenCV 3.0+, audiolazy, numpy, matplotlib
 ./synthofself.py runs the main program
 object recognition parameters can be modified within vidmodule.py
 synth volume can be modified within synthmodule.py